 With the growing maturity of cloud and AI platforms, the possibility of permanent data loss increases.
 Employees can cause data leaks maliciously or inadvertently, which poses serious concerns.

-For this reason, organizations should back up their policies and encryption strategies that can detect malicious attempts or potential threats, while providing insights into employee activities.
+For this reason, organisations should back up their policies and encryption strategies that can detect malicious attempts or potential threats, while providing insights into employee activities.
 Ensure that you have a full and secure data backup to protect and preserve your business data.

 Today, customers are aware of the price of their private information.
 Businesses can ill-afford to gain a reputation for showing little regard for data security.

 Enterprises should develop a security platform that allows them to implement consistent data protection policies across cloud and AI platforms.
-IT managers should distribute data and applications across the organization for extra protection, as well as strictly follow best practices in off-site storage, daily data backup, and disaster recovery.
+IT managers should distribute data and applications across the organisation for extra protection, as well as strictly follow best practices in off-site storage, daily data backup, and disaster recovery.

 Having a better understanding of how to protect from the cloud and AI security threats, you make a more informed decision about IT infrastructures.
 A proactive approach towards these technologies helps to refine individual security to manage risks more effectively.